 CallScribe and call recording must be activated in your account before you can use CallScribe Search.
-CallScribe is an optional add-on, and pricing varies depending upon the plan you're on.
+Learn more about CallScribe in this help article.

 CallScribe Search searches calls within the past year or up to the date that you turned on CallScribe.

 How to Use CallScribe Search